 Grab’s plan to shutter Uber’s app quickly following its

-merger deal in Southeast Asia has hit another snag in Singapore
+merger deal in Southeast Asia has hit another snag in Singapore where

 This is the second